shuvaethyneill/shuvaethyneill/README.md

 <h1 align="center">Hi 👋, I'm Shuvaethy!</h1>

 ## 🌱 About Me:
-I'm currently a final-year software engineering student at Carleton University.
+I'm recent software engineering graduate from Carleton University.
 My journey has led me through diverse internships in mobile iOS development, full-stack development, and automation testing.
 Overall, I'm passionate about creating innovative solutions that positively impact users and I'm always looking to grow and challenge myself by learning new things!

 ## 🚀 What I'm Up To